 The Forest Plan instructs: "The portion of this management area from near the Highway 288 Bridge upstream to the Fort Apache Reservation boundary was studied by the Forest Service for inclusion in the National Wild and Scenic Rivers System at the direction of the US Congress.

 Present management emphasis will not preclude future Congressional designation of this river." (p.77)

-The Wild and Scenic River Study Report and Environmental Impact Statement found the segment of river in the project area to have Outstandingly Remarkable Values (ORVs) for Scenic, Recreational, Ecological, Wildlife and Geological Values, and recommended, "Wild designation of 22 miles of the Salt River as a component of the National Wild and Scenic Rivers System" for this segment of the Upper Salt River Corridor.
-This segment of river, from Lower Corral Canyon to the Highway 288 Bridge, remains eligible for inclusion in the National Wild and Scenic Rivers System as a "Wild River Area" (the most stringent designation, the two eligible sections upstream being 'Scenic River Area' and 'Recreational River Area').
+The 1993 Wild and Scenic River Study Report found the segment of river in the project area to potentially have Outstandingly Remarkable Values (ORVs) for Scenic, Recreational, Ecological, Wildlife and Geological Values, and recommended, "Wild designation of 22 miles of the Salt River as a component of the National Wild and Scenic Rivers System" for this segment of the Upper Salt River Corridor This segment of river, from Lower Corral Canyon to the Highway 288 Bridge, was also evaluated during the ongoing Tonto National Forest Plan revision process, in compliance with the 2012 Planning Rule, and again found to have these ORVs.
+The Globe District will maintain these ORVs until this segment is either found to be eligible in the upcoming Forest Plan Revision Record of Decision or determined ineligible.
+To maintain these ORVs, the forest will follow the management direction in the "Interim Protection Measures for Eligible or Suitable Rivers".

-Under "Interim Protection Measures for Eligible or Suitable Rivers" Forest Service Handbook 1909.12 directs "Responsible Officials shall apply these measures on National Forest System lands"...
-"Forest Service-identified eligible and suitable rivers must be protected sufficiently to maintain free flow and outstandingly remarkable values unless a determination of ineligibility or non-suitability is made."
-(FSH 1909.12, Sec.83.4) Under "River Termini and Area Boundaries" the river study area is defined; "Consider the entire river system, including the interrelationship between the main stem and its tributaries and their associated ecosystems which may contain outstandingly remarkable values.
+Under "Interim Protection Measures for Eligible or Suitable Rivers" Forest Service Handbook 1909.12 directs "Responsible Officials shall apply these measures on National Forest System lands ...Forest Service-identified eligible and suitable rivers must be protected sufficiently to maintain free flow and outstandingly remarkable values unless a determination of ineligibility or non-suitability is made" (FSH 1909.12, Sec.83.4).
+Under River Termini and Area Boundaries the river study area is defined; "Consider the entire river system, including the interrelationship between the main stem and its tributaries and their associated ecosystems which may contain outstandingly remarkable values.
 At a minimum, a river study area includes the length of the identified river segment (sec.
 82.62) and the land within one-quarter mile of each river bank's ordinary high water mark along the river segment.
 The river corridor to be studied may be wider to include areas beyond the minimum one-quarter mile from a bank's high water mark that may be needed to protect river-related outstandingly remarkable values, other important river resources or facilitate management of the river area."
 (FSH 1909.12, Sec.82.61)

 Forest Service direction is also provided for managing livestock use within these river corridors.
 For eligible wild rivers, "Domestic livestock grazing should be managed to protect identified river values.
 Existing structures may be maintained.
-New facilities may be developed to facilitate livestock management so long as they maintain the values for which a river was found eligible or suitable, including the area's essentially primitive character."
-(FSH 1909.12(84.3)(10)) Similar direction is also provided for eligible Scenic and Recreational river segments.
+New facilities may be developed to facilitate livestock management so long as they maintain the values for which a river was found eligible or suitable, including the area's essentially primitive character" (FSH 1909.12(84.3)(10)).
+Similar direction is also provided for eligible Scenic and Recreational river segments.